 Time to act

-To achieve the Paris goals, Europe’s 2020 Gas Market Reform must tackle emissions in the energy system today, while creating the framework for Europe’s future sustainability.
+To achieve the Paris Agreement temperature goal, the European Commission's Fit-for-55 Package must tackle emissions in the energy system today, while creating the framework for Europe’s sustainable future.
 Reform of the EU gas package represents the next big opportunity for policy makers to demonstrate that climate will be a cornerstone of EU energy policy.